a-hamdi/GPU/README.md

 ## Day 71:
 ### Files: `jsd_cuda.cu`
 In this implementation, I developed a CUDA C++ kernel for the generalized Jensen-Shannon Divergence (JSD) loss, including both forward and backward passes, entirely in CUDA.
+The GPU kernel processes each row of the input matrix with shared-memory reductions for numerical stability and handles different cases for beta values (forward KL, reverse KL, and a mixed case), while a custom reduction kernel sums the per-element losses to obtain a scalar output.
+Additionally, a CPU version of the forward pass is provided using nested loops for benchmarking, and execution times for both GPU (measured with CUDA events) and CPU (using C++ chrono) are compared to showcase the performance gains achieved on the GPU.

+## Day 72:
+### Files: `dyt.cu`

+I implemented the DyT (Dynamic Tanh) operation in a standalone CUDA C++ file (`dyt.cu`) without using any external frameworks.
+The implementation includes both the forward pass and the backward pass, which computes the gradients using atomic operations to safely accumulate values across threads.
+Memory allocation, data transfers, and kernel launches are manually managed, and a `main` function is provided to test the kernels by processing sample data and printing the results.

 ---